If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 Things to do in Hofuf

-Ibrahim Palace – Beautifully restored, this 500-year old Ottoman building used to serve the function of both an Islamic building and a military fortress, and elements fulfilling these functions can be seen all around.
+Ibrahim Palace – Beautifully restored, this 500-year old Ottoman building used to serve as both an Islamic building and a military fortress, and elements fulfilling these functions can be seen all around.

 Jabal Qarah – In the middle of Hofuf, there is a small rocky hill named Qarah made of utterly strange rock formations.

-Jawatha Mosque – Apparently, this mosque was the second mosque where Prophet Mohammed ever prayed at on a Friday and what I like about it is that it is very humble.
+Jawatha Mosque – Apparently, this was the second mosque that Prophet Muhammed ever prayed at on a Friday and what I like about it is that it is very humble.

 The souq – The souq of Hofuf is composed of narrow lanes with traditional wooden facades and many of the shops are run by local Saudis, so it was pretty cool to visit.